 Within a few short months, “Colin Snowden” found that pretending to be an almost-foster-child was too much work.
 If it’s too much work to impersonate a young man who merits foster care, then imagine how much work it takes to go through the reality.
 If Colin had a conscience, he’d stand up now, decades later, and apologize to the entire foster care community, and to each individual within it, for his astounding lack of respect.
 The apology to Yale, while merited, would be extremely secondary.

 Amy Kaufman Burk, Yale 1980, is a novelist, blogger and mother of three grown children.
 Amy wrote her first novel,Hollywood High: Achieve The Honorable, in reaction to seeing gay students bullied in high school.
 Her second novel, Tightwire, follows a rookie psych intern through her first year of training.
-Amy blogs on a variety of subjects including parenting, LGBTQ+, gender equality and a Rolling Stones concert.
+Amy blogs on a variety of subjects including parenting, LGBTQ+ ally support, gender equality and a Rolling Stones concert.
 She also collaborates with educators who include her books in their curriculum.
-To learn more about Amy, visit her website.